jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 ### dynamic_command

 Optional callback to set `command` dynamically.
-Takes two arguments, a string containing the base `command` and a `params` object containing information about the current buffer's state.
+Takes one arguments, a `params` object containing information about the current buffer's state.
+The generator's original command (if set) is available as `params.command`.
 The callback should return a string containing the command to run or `nil`, meaning that no command should run.

 `dynamic_command` runs every time its parent generator runs and can affect performance, so it's best to cache its output when possible.